 According to ITNews Africa, the project, which will cover 10 cities and towns in the country, will create about 500 jobs for local communities.
 Paratus Zambia will own, build, and operate the network to provide wholesale services to mobile network operators and internet service providers.

 The first phase of the project will bring fibre to six cities by January 2023, with an aim to complete the first 280 km by November and activate it by early January.
 The second phase will connect four towns before the end of 2023.

-The bigger picture: High-density areas like low-income townships allow fibre rollout to be much more extensive and valuable for operators as more homes can be passed through per 100 m of fibre compared to low-density suburban areas, allowing providers to lower retail rates for connectivity.
+: High-density areas like low-income townships allow fibre rollout to be much more extensive and valuable for operators as more homes can be passed through per 100 m of fibre compared to low-density suburban areas, allowing providers to lower retail rates for connectivity.

 Increase your online sales with a Paystack Storefront – a free, beautiful seller page that helps you bring creative ideas to life.